Aimonica-Brands/aimonica-core-solana/README.md

         -   `duration_days`: The staking duration.
 Must be a value present in the project's `allowed_durations` list.
         -   `stake_id`: A client-generated unique ID for the stake.

 -   `unstake(stake_id: u64)`: Allows a user to withdraw their tokens after the staking lock-up period has ended.
-The unstake fee will be deducted from the staked amount.
+It sets the original stake's `is_staked` flag to `false` and creates a new `UnstakeInfo` account to record the event.
     -   **Signer:** User
     -   **Args:**
         -   `stake_id`: The ID of the stake to withdraw.

--   `emergency_unstake(stake_id: u64)`: Allows immediate withdrawal of staked tokens before the lock-up period ends.
-The emergency unstake fee will be deducted.
+-   `emergency_unstake(stake_id: u64)`: Allows immediate withdrawal of staked tokens.
+It sets the original stake's `is_staked` flag to `false` and creates a new `UnstakeInfo` account with an `EmergencyUnstaked` status to record the event.
     -   **Signer:** User
     -   **Args:**
         -   `stake_id`: The ID of the stake to withdraw.